sabrinadowla14/buildPortfolioProject/readme.txt

 website that displays images, descriptions and links to each of\ the portfolio projects I will complete throughout the course of my Nanodegree program.

-I have a folder called portfolioSite where\
-I have three folders - images, js and css and one index.html file.
+I have a folder callded FinalProject_Portfolio where\ I have three folders - Images, js and css and one index file.
 In images folder I have the customized logo called browser-pic.jpg.
 In js folder I have all my java script files and\
 in css folder I have all my css files.